Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 In addition to these, the child you sponsor will send reciprocal messages in response to the ones he or she receives from you.

 If you were to write regularly, say once a week for two months, the child you sponsor would receive approximately eight messages during a 60-day period.
-This could be a little overwhelming to reply to them individually, so they will respond to all the messages received during that time with a single message.
+This could be a little overwhelming to reply to them individually, so they'll respond to all the messages received during that time with a single message.

-11) Does someone help the children write their messages?
+10) Does someone help the children write their messages?

-Each child has a notebook where they draft their message.
+Each child has a notebook where they draft their messages.
 This means they can look back and see what they wrote last time.
 For younger children, someone will sit with them and write on their behalf.

 “Sometimes children get lost and don’t know what to write.
 When they feel unsure, we sit down with the children and pray together, and then we start discussing how to get their ideas flowing,” says Osiris, a tutor in Honduras.

-12) Why do the messages I receive sound similar?
+11) Why do the messages I receive sound similar?

 Writing isn’t always easy for children.
-In many countries, letter-writing isn’t customary.
+In many countries, letter writing isn’t customary.
 You could be the first and only person the child you sponsor has ever written to!
 As Flor in Nicaragua explains:

-Be patient.
-As time goes on and they receive more messages from you we hope that the child you sponsor will grow in confidence to share more.
 Also, as the children grow into young adults, they’ll hopefully become better able to express themselves – your encouragement will go a long way in helping this happen.

-13) Why aren’t my questions in my letter answered?
+12) Why aren’t my questions in my letter answered?

 This is one of the most frequently asked questions and we understand your frustration.